dfinson/apifi/README.md

 13. BATCH_DE_ARCHIVE: Like the previous, pluralized.
 14. GET_ARCHIVED_PAGINATED_BATCH: Similar to GET_PAGINATED_BATCH, but specifically for entity instances which have been archived.

-### Entity level API configuration
+### CRUD API endpoint customization
-By default, Apifi generates one of these service beans for all entities / tables.
-There are however several entity level annotations which can modilfy or extend this default behavior:

-1. `@NonDirectlyExposable`: Tells Apifi that this is an entity which should **not** have it's own top-level queries and mutations exposed as part of the api schema.
-This is useful if for example,  we have two entities; `Car` and `SteeringWheel`.
-It's fairly obvious that in this case the **composite entity** called `SteeringWheel` has no independent lifecycle and is instantiable only within the context of `Car`.
-In this case, `Car` should be exposed directly as part of the schema, as opposed to `SteeringWheel`, which should be accessable and mutatable only by way of the queries and resolvers exposed by the `Car` graphql service.

-2. `@ApiReadOnly`:  Assuming the previous annotation is **not** present, this annotation tells Apifi to only include GraphQL queries but not mutations in the generated GraphQLService bean.
-This is useful when designating certain components of a given data model as read-only, with no possibility of state mutation via the API.

-3. `@ApiHooksAndCustomResolvers{Class<? extends ApiMetaOperations> value();}`: Often times, additional logical operations are required before and / or after the execution of a resolvers base CRUD logic.
-For example: Given a SaaS application onboarding system, which onboards `Tenant` entities.
-Assuming each tenant (e.g. company) requires its own unique subdomain, the relevant DNS registrars API should be called immediately following the initial onboarding. `ApiMetaOperations<T>` is the abstract base class which can be extended and passed in as an argument to this annotation in order to achieve this.
-We'll get into it in more depth a bit further on.

-### Custom resolvers
+Oftentimes there is a need for additional business logic on CRUD endpoints.
+This is where the [`ApiHooks<T>`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/service/ApiHooks.java) interface comes into play.
+It contains methods which are "hooked" or called at the appropriate times during the API endpoint request handling life cycle.
+For example; the `preCreate(...)` method is called prior to a new entity instance passed to the CREATE endpoint being saved to the database, and the `postCreate(...)` method is called immediately after the instance has been saved.
+The same goes for any and all other phases of all the other options.
+As a rule, the hooked methods get passed the state which is relevant to the life cycle phase in which they are called, as well as a [`DataManager<T>`]([https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/service/DataManager.java](https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/service/DataManager.java)) bean instance for the entity.

+### Additional auto generated endpoints

-In addition to the standard CRUD operation resolvers, custom resolvers can be added by making use of the following annotations:
+In addition to the standard CRUD operation endpoints, custom endpoints can be added by making use of the following annotations:
--  `@GetBy`: To fetch a list of entity instances with the search criteria being the value of a specific field, the field can be annotated with the `@GetBy` annotation and a custom `List<...> get...By...(field value as arg)` resolver will be added to the GraphQL service bean.
+-  `@ApiFindBy`: To fetch a list of entity instances with the search criteria being the value of a specific field, the field can be annotated with the `@ApiFindBy` annotation and a custom `List<...> get...By...(field value as arg)` resolver will be added to the GraphQL service bean.
 For example:
     ```
     @Entity
     public class Person {
         @Id
         private String id = UUID.randomUUID().toString();
         private String name;
-        @GetBy
+        @ApiFindBy
         private Integer age;
         private String address;
     }
     ```
-    The above `@GetBy` would generate the following resolver:
+    The above `@ApiFindBy` would generate the following resolver:
     ```
     @...
     PersonGraphQLService{
     ...
       //fetch a list of people who are "age" years old
       @GraphQLQuery
-      public List<Person> getPersonsByAge(Integer age) {
+      public List<Person> findPersonsByAge(Integer age) {
-        return ApiLogic.getBy(personDataManager, "age", age);
+        return apiLogic.apiFindBy("age", age);
       }
     ...
     }
     ```
--  `@GetAllBy`: To fetch a list of entity instances with the search criteria being the value of a specific field being contained within a list of corresponding inputted values, the field can be annotated with the `@GetAllBy` annotation and a custom `List<...> getAll...By...(list of field values to look for)` resolver will be added to the GraphQL service bean.
+-  `@ApiFindAllBy`: To fetch a list of entity instances with the search criteria being the value of a specific field being contained within a list of corresponding inputted values, the field can be annotated with the `@ApiFindAllBy` annotation and a custom `List<...> findAll...By...(list of field values to look for)` endpoint will be added to the GraphQL service bean.
 For example:
     ```
     @Entity

     public class Person {
         @Id
         private String id = UUID.randomUUID().toString();
-        @GetAllBy
+        @ApiFindAllBy
         private String name;
         private Integer age;
         private String address;
     }
     ```
-    The above `@GetAllBy` would generate the following resolver:
+    The above `@ApiFindAllBy` would generate the following endpoint:
     ```
     @...
     PersonGraphQLService{
     ...
       //fetch a list of people whos name is included in the "names" list
       @GraphQLQuery
-      public List<Person> getAllPersonsByNames(List<String> names) {
+      public List<Person> findAllPersonsByNames(List<String> names) {
-        return ApiLogic.getAllBy(personDataManager, "name", names);
+        return apiLogic.apiFindAllBy("name", names);
       }
     ...
     }
     ```
--  `@GetByUnique`: To fetch a _single_ entity instance by the value of a unique field, the field can be annotated with the `@GetByUnique` annotation and a custom `get...ByUnique...(field value)` resolver will be added to the GraphQL service bean.
+-  `@GetByUnique`: To fetch a _single_ entity instance by the value of a unique field, the field can be annotated with the `@GetByUnique` annotation and a custom `get...ByUnique...(field value)` endpoint will be added to the entities GraphQL service bean.
 For example:
     ```
     @Entity
     public class Person {
         @Id
         private String id = UUID.randomUUID().toString();
         private String name;
         private Integer age;
         private String address;
-        @Column(unique = true) @GetByUnique
+        @Column(unique = true) @ApiFindByUnique
         private String socialSecurityNumber;
     }
     ```
-    The above `@GetByUnique` would generate the following resolver:
+    The above `@ApiFindByUnique` would generate the following resolver:
     ```
     @...
     PersonGraphQLService{
       ...
       @GraphQLQuery
-      public Person getPersonBySocialSecurityNumber(String socialSecurityNumber) {
+      public Person findPersonByUniqueSocialSecurityNumber(String socialSecurityNumber) {
-        return ApiLogic.getByUnique(personDataManager, "socialSecurityNumber", socialSecurityNumber);
+       return apiLogic.apiFindByUnique("socialSecurityNumber", socialSecurityNumber);
       }
     ...
     }
     ```
--  `@WithResolver(...)`: To fetch a list of entity instances using a custom JPQL query, the relevant entity-class can be annotated  with the `@WithResolver(...)` annotation and a corresponding resolver will be added to the GraphQL service bean.
-The `@WithResolver(...)` annotation feature is a bit more involved than the others, and builds upon it's implementation in the [Datafi](https://github.com/sindaryn/datafi) library.
-If you are unfamiliar with it's usage, head on over to the Datafi [Readme](https://github.com/sindaryn/datafi/blob/master/README.md).
-As is the case with the previous three annotations, Apifi extends the functionality provided by [Datafi](https://github.com/sindaryn/datafi) by generating the code required to expose tsindarynhat data layer resolver to the web.

-    In any event, here is an example of `@WithResolver` usage:
-    ```
-    @Entity

-    @WithResolver(name = "getPersonsByNameOrAge", where = "p.name = :name OR p.age = :age", args = {"name", "age"})
-    public class Person {
-        @Id
-        private String id = UUID.randomUUID().toString();
-        private String name;
-        private Integer age;
-        private String address;
-    }
-    ```
-    The above `@WithResolver(...)` would generate the following resolver:
-    ```
-    @...
-    PersonGraphQLService{
-    ...
-      @GraphQLQuery
-      public List<Person> getPersonsByNameOrAge(String name, Integer age) {
-        List<Object> args = Arrays.asList(name, age);
-        return ApiLogic.selectBy(personDataManager, "getPersonsByNameOrAge", args);
-      }
-    ...
-    }
-    ```
-    Important note: `@WithResolver(...)` is a repeatable annotation, therefore as many custom JPQL query based resolvers per class may be assigned as needed.

 ### Free text search

 ##### Overview

 Apifi comes with non case sensitive free text - or "fuzzy" search out of the box.
 This extends and relies upon the [free text search feature in Datafi](https://github.com/sanda-dev/datafi#free-text-search).
 To make use of this feature, annotate any **String typed** field with `@FreeTextSearchBy`, or alternatively, annotate the class itself with `@FreeTextSearchByFields({"field1", "field2", etc...})`.

 For example:

 ##### Domain model
 ```